-Have at hand All relevant Safety Data Sheets (SDSs) 3 .
-Risk Assessment Matrix 4 and Hierarchy of Controls Table 5 .
-Training and Qualification Register - SSSP Form 4 6 .
+- All relevant Safety Data Sheets (SDSs)3. - Risk Assessment Matrix4 and Hierarchy of Controls Table5 - Training and Qualification Register SSSP Form 46.

-Mu st do Clearly record every product, substance and material in use on site that has the potential to cause harm or illness.
-Include a corresponding Safety Data Sheet (SDS) 3 for every product, substance or material recorded in the inventory/register.
-Provide details of the training or instruction given to workers for using any potentially hazardous products, substances or materials in the Training and Qualification Register - SSSP Form 4 6 .
-Ensure all products are stored appropriately when not in use.
+- Clearly record every product, substance and material in use on site that has the potential to cause harm or illness. - Include a corresponding Safety Data Sheet (SDS)3 for every product, substance or material recorded in the inventory/register.
+You may be asked to provide copies of these SDSs to the main contractor for their library. - Provide details of the training or instruction given to workers for using any potentially hazardous products, substances or materials in the Training and Qualification Register - SSSP Form 46. - Ensure all products are stored appropriately when not in use.

 - Hazardous or potentially hazardous ingredients are substances that have potential to cause harm or illness.
-They are present in paints, thinners, mastics, glues, resins, bonding agents, fillers, solvents, fuels, expanders, adhesives, cleaning agents and other commonly used products see Safety Data Sheets (SDS)3. - 2.
+They are present in paints, thinners, mastics, glues, resins, bonding agents, fillers, solvents, fuels, expanders, adhesives, cleaning agents and other commonly used products see Safety Data Sheets (SDSs)3. - 2.
 Living document, also known as a dynamic document, is a document that is continually added to, edited and updated by one or more parties as required